-You can use an outdoor wood burning furnace in a home, the has several different furnaces on different levels or different areas.
+You can use an outdoor wood burning furnace in a home that has several different furnaces on different levels or different areas.
 For example, you might have a furnace in the attic to heat your top floor; another in the basement the heat the bottom floor and even a different one to heat in addition.

 You can do the same thing when you are using different types of heating systems. a lot of people utilize a forced air furnace in conjunction with a radiant system, for various reasons.
 Sometimes one or the other has been added at a later point in time.

-the same goes true when using at heat exchanger in a Plenum and a SideArm heat exchanger on a hot water heater.
-We normally don’t recommend doing that because our built-in heat exchanger for your domestic hot water works so much better.
+The same goes true when using a heat exchanger in a Plenum and a side arm heat exchanger on a hot water heater.

 In this scenario the plumbing would first go to your heat exchanger in a Plenum and then to your hot water heater (side arm) because that only needs 150°F at the most.